Abyss (wrestler): Storyline with James Mitchell (2005–2008)

 After Abyss dropped out of the title picture, his services were requested by The James Gang to help them take on Team 3D, which Mitchell accepted on Abyss's behalf.
-The two teams faced off at Victory Road in a Six-Man Tag Team match.
+The two teams faced off at Victory Road on July 16 in a Six-Man Tag Team match.
 Abyss and The James Gang won after Abyss pinned Brother Runt.
-Brother Runt continued to feud with Abyss, challenging him to a match at Hard Justice, which Abyss accepted.
+Brother Runt continued to feud with Abyss, challenging him to a match at Hard Justice on August 13, which Abyss accepted.
 In the end, Abyss came out the winner.
 Abyss and Runt still battled after this match, with Abyss defeating Runt in a Thumbtacks match on Impact!.
 After the match, Abyss was attacked by Raven, which led to a Hangman's Horror match on another episode of Impact!, in which Abyss came out as the winner.
-Abyss went on to defeat Raven and Runt at No Surrender in a No Disqualification three-way match.
+Abyss went on to defeat Raven and Runt at No Surrender on September 24 in a No Disqualification three-way match.
 Abyss continue to feud with Runt and Raven, while also going after Samoa Joe.
 Joe stole the NWA World Heavyweight Championship belt, and Abyss's services were offered by James Mitchell to TNA Management to retrieve the belt, which they accepted.
-Abyss failed to retrieve the belt, but a match was set at Bound for Glory: a Monster's Ball match featuring Abyss, Brother Runt, Raven, and Samoa Joe.
+Abyss failed to retrieve the belt, but a match was set at Bound for Glory on October 22: a Monster's Ball match featuring Abyss, Brother Runt, Raven, and Samoa Joe.
 Soon after the announcement, Jake "The Snake" Roberts was announced as the special guest referee for the match.
-At the event, Abyss lost when Joe pinned Raven.
-Abyss once again had his eyes on the NWA World Heavyweight Championship, competing in the Fight for the Right Tournament, winning the tournament to face Sting at Genesis for the NWA World Heavyweight Championship.
-Abyss defeated Sting at the event via disqualification to become the new NWA World Heavyweight Champion.
-Following the event, Sting tried to reason with Abyss and turn him away from Mitchell, referring to Abyss as "Chris".
+At Bound for Glory, Abyss lost when Joe pinned Raven.
+Abyss once again had his eyes on the NWA World Heavyweight Championship, competing in the Fight for the Right Tournament, winning the tournament to face Sting at Genesis on November 19 for the NWA World Heavyweight Championship.
+Abyss defeated Sting at Genesis via disqualification to become the new NWA World Heavyweight Champion.
+Following Genesis, Sting tried to reason with Abyss and turn him away from Mitchell, referring to Abyss as "Chris".
 Christian Cage soon interjected himself into this, claiming to know a secret from Abyss's past and attacked both him and Sting.
-Abyss successfully defended the Championship at Turning Point against Sting and Cage in a three-way match.
+Abyss successfully defended the NWA World Heavyweight Championship at Turning Point on December 10 against Sting and Cage in a three-way match.